 Port Arthur Paranormal Investigation Tour

-But on the last Saturday of each month an extra tour operates, the Port Arthur Paranormal Investigation Tour.
+On the last Saturday of each month an extra ghost tour operates, the Port Arthur Paranormal Investigation Tour.
 Those who are after more than a story can join and help the site record ghostly data with spirit-sensing equipment.
 I’m totally up for this extra creepy experience!

 We meet at an on-site cafe after dark.
 Our guide Tammy, introduces herself, the tour and the equipment.
 The equipment is what really sets apart the Port Arthur Paranormal Investigation Tour from any normal ghost tour!